migscast/milestone-project/Readme.md

-select card (can deselect card if changed mind) press fight to compare cards allow for choice to play again allow for wins to be recorded along wwith win streak
+select card (can deselect card if changed mind) press fight to compare cards allow for choice to play again allow for wins to be recorded along with win streak